andreasabel/inCode/entry/introduction-to-singletons-4.md

 type SomeHallway = Sigma [DoorState] (TyCon1 Hallway)
 ```

-The easy way would be to just use `sMergeStateList` that we defned:
+The easy way would be to just use `sMergeStateList` that we defined:

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/singletons/Door4Final.hs#L83-L85